AdityaSingh2O22/CERTIFICATES/Readme.md

 # CERTIFICATES
 Hello I'm **Aditya Singh**,
-"\n" These are my some Certificates.
+^These are my some Certificates.